HVML/PurC/README.md

 On the other side, front-end frameworks represented by React.js and Vue.js have achieved great success, but have the following deficiencies and shortcomings:

-1. These technologies are based on mature Web standards and require browsers that fully support the relevant front-end specifications to run, so they cannot be applied to other occasions.
-For example, if you want to use this kind of technology in Python scripts, there is currently no direct solution; another example is in traditional GUI application programming, the developers cannot benefit from this technology.
+1. These technologies are based on multiple Web standards and require browsers that fully support the standards or specifications to run.
+Therefore, it is difficult to integrate these technologies with existing modules which are developed based on programming languages such as C/C++.
+1. Due to inherent limitations, the use of JavaScript language in webpages has always been criticized by developers as follows:
+   - Client-side security.
+The main problem or disadvantage in JavaScript is that the code is always visible to everyone, so anyone can view the source code.
+   - Low source maintainability.
+It is difficult to develop large applications by using JavaScript.
+When use JavaScript in a front-end project, the configuration is often a tedious task to the amount of tools that require to figure together to make an environment for such a project.
+   - Negative impact on performance.
+Running a large amount of JavaScript code related to business logic in the browser will cause page rendering and business logic to compete for processor resources.
+This is one of the main reasons why the user experiences of web-based UIs are always significantly different from native GUIs.
-2. These technologies implement data-based condition and loop flow controls by introducing virtual attributes such as `v-if`, `v-else`, and `v-for`.
+1. These technologies implement data-based condition and loop flow controls by introducing some virtual attributes such as `v-if`, `v-else`, and `v-for`.
-   However, this method brings a sharp drop in code readability, which in turn brings drop of code maintainability.
+   However, this method breaks the logic of the code and reduces the readability of the code.
 Below is an example:

 ```html
 <div v-if="Math.random() > 0.5">